 The Gender Wheel (2017), written and illustrated by Maya Gonzalez, introduces readers to gender diversity through the concept of a “gender wheel.”
 Gonzalez’s images are warm and inviting.
 She illustrates her characters in a range of skin-tones with a variety of gender expressions.

 For Gonzalez, gender diversity is natural and gender “boxes,” which emanate from a culture of conquest, violently disrupt the soft circles and cycles nature produces.
-In Gonzalez’s theory of gender, nature and culture stand in an antagonistic relationship and readers should search to reconnect with nature and by extension their unique gender “truth”.
+In Gonzalez’s theory of gender, nature and culture stand in an antagonistic relationship and readers should search to reconnect with nature and by extension their unique gender “truth.”
 Gonzalez writes: “Seeing where girl/boy beliefs come from and how they try to control nature helps us see through the false boxes they create.
 This brings the truth of nature back into focus.”
-Gonzalez’s theorization of gender is reminiscent of essentialist models of gender and not the most sophisticated gender theory.

-Although I don’t agree with Gonzalez’s theory of gender, I certainly appreciate the overall message of inclusivity.
-I think this could be a teachable text and a useful intervention into binary thinking about gender for young children.
-Because it is so very text heavy, I would suggest it for children nine to eleven.
-It could certainly be taught to younger children, but would need a lot of “scaffolding” from a competent teacher.
+Although I’m critical of the binary between nature and culture that Gonzalez introduces, I appreciate the messages of inclusion, fluidity, and self-definition that permeate the pages.
+This is a provocative, teachable text, and a useful intervention into binary thinking about gender constructions that even young children will be able to engage.
+However, because it is so very text heavy, I would suggest it for children seven and older.
+Although it could certainly be taught to younger children, it would need a lot of “scaffolding” from a competent teacher.